usdaud/algotradinglib.github.io/en/pedia/n/number_of_trades_analysis.md

-# Number of Trades Analysis in Algorithmic Trading
+# Number of Trades Analysis

 [Algorithmic trading](../a/algorithmic_trading.md), or "algo trading," utilizes computer algorithms to execute trading orders at high speeds and greater frequencies than a human trader could achieve manually.
 One critical aspect of algo trading is the number of trades an algorithm executes, as it provides a wealth of information about the strategy's performance, efficiency, and potential profitability.
 This analysis involves understanding various metrics, methodologies, and tools designed to optimize the number and quality of trades executed.